From Compassion to Action

 *you are required to attend all training dates in order to become a peer supporter.

 The Peer Support Programme is a voluntary assistance program, which is designed to assist you with any concerns you have regarding your personal or study life.
 Peer Supporters offer support based on the principals of listening, sharing experiences and having an equal relationship rather than providing expert or clinical advice.

 Peer Support involves emotional support.
-The reason for this emotional support will depend on the students situation, some examples include questioning ones gender and/or sexuality, homesickness, stress caused by study workload, difficulty making friends and/or socialising, a personal or professional crisis.
+The reason for this emotional support will depend on the your situation, for example, questioning ones gender and/or sexuality, homesickness, stress caused by study workload, difficulty making friends and/or socialising, a personal or professional crisis.

-If you are interested in using the peer support service or if you would like to become a peer supporter yourself, come in and see us or email us: email@example.com
+If you are interested in using our peer support service pop in for chat or email us: email@example.com

 If you have any feedback about our Peer Support service please contact the Peer Support Coordinator firstname.lastname@example.org.
 If you feel uncomfortable approaching the Peer Support Coordinator please contact the OUSA Student Support Manager Sage Burke: email@example.com.